Whether you’re an aspiring food blogger, influencer or enthusiastic food explorer, these food photography tips will help you capture the perfect shot.

 Avoid front lighting as this washes out your dish and makes it look flat and boring.
 Rather go for side- or backlighting as these highlight texture and add dimension to your dish.
 Play around with harsh, direct light on a sunny day and diffuse light on a cloudy day to get a feel of how the quality of light can affect the mood of your image.

 2. Vary your angle

 Always experiment with your shot.
 Be creative and try think out of the box to show the food from different perspectives.
 Look at the dish from directly overhead, angled and front-on as well as close-up and further away – then decide which highlights the dish best.

 3. Make the food your focus

-This is common sense.
-If food is best eaten hot, when it’s steaming or dripping, take your shot when it has just been taken from the oven and as it’s being served.
-Likewise, an iced-coffee should be snapped while it’s still cold and condensation has formed on the glass.
+If food is best eaten hot, then take your shot as it comes out of the oven so you can capture it when it’s steaming or bubbling.
+Likewise, an iced coffee should be snapped while it’s still cold and condensation has formed on the glass.

 Smudged glasses, dirty cutlery and splotches of sauce can give your photo an unappetising feel.
 However, there is a place for ‘controlled mess’, like crumbling a cookie next to a cappuccino or dripping caramel around a tarte Tatin.
 This helps to create a story and makes the food more mouth-watering.

 One of the most powerful food photography tips is to give the audience a hint about what the food tastes like through visual cues.
 If you’re photographing lemon poppy muffins, place a halved lemon in your shot or grate some lemon zest over the muffins.
 If you’re capturing a mug of hot chocolate, throw on a thick jumper and include your hands in the photo to reinforce the warmth and comfort of the drink.
 Adding visual cues and human elements will catch people’s attention and draw them into your photo.